 A Business Divorce can become necessary based on a long-held disagreement between business partners, or it may be caused by other factors, including a change in leadership, a decline in the company’s financial performance, or merely from a decision to “go in a different direction.”
 In each case, the potential exists for the level of discord to escalate between the business partners to such an extent that it becomes very difficult for them to agree on any pragmatic resolution.
 This is, again, where the experience of Winstead’s Business Divorce attorneys plays an important role.
 Even when emotions run high, our Business Divorce attorneys focus on calmly and carefully determining our client’s specific business objectives, and then implementing a cost-effective plan designed to optimize the best outcome for the client.
 This favorable outcome will be pursued through negotiations for the client in the boardroom or, when necessary, by actively prosecuting claims for the client in litigation or arbitration proceedings.

 Our Business Divorce attorneys are passionate about protecting our clients’ business interests, financial resources and assets, and we also work to mitigate, when possible, the stress that is inherent in any type of business separation.

 WinsteadBusinessDivorce.com is a go-to resource for majority owners and minority investors in private Texas companies.
-The site features business news, legal trends, insights and blog posts that will be of interest to those holding an ownership stake in private companies, as well for those affiliated with or providing advice to private companies, which includes officers and directors, accountants, estate planners, wealth management advisors and business and family lawyers.
+The site features business news, legal trends, insights and blog posts that will be of interest to those holding an ownership stake in private companies, as well for those affiliated with or providing advice to private companies, which includes officers and directors, accountants, estate planners, wealth management advisors and business lawyers.
 Learn more